Sanju0400608/-Analog-Digital-I-O-with-ECU-Real-Time-Embedded-Systems-Lab/README.md

 ## 🔧 Tools Used
 - **Simulink** – For system modeling and simulation
-- **dSPACE (MicroAutoBox)** – For real-time implementation and I/O interface
+- **dSPACE (MicroAutoBox)** – For real-time implementation and I/O interfacing
 - **Control Desk** – For real-time data monitoring and signal tuning

 ## 🧠 What You'll Learn
-- Basics of analog and digital I/O in control systems
+- Fundamentals of analog and digital I/O in control systems
-- Real-time data acquisition and signal processing
+- Real-time data acquisition and signal processing techniques
-- Interfacing sensors and actuators using dSPACE hardware
+- Interfacing sensors and actuators with embedded systems
-- Validating system behavior using Control Desk plots
+- Validating control logic using live plots in Control Desk

 ## 📁 Project Structure

-## 🚀 Getting Started
-1. Clone this repository:

-2. Open the Simulink model in MATLAB.
-3. Compile and download to the dSPACE hardware.
-4. Use Control Desk for live monitoring and data collection.

-## 📸 Screenshots
-*Include images of your Control Desk plots and hardware setup here if needed.*

-## 📜 License
-This project is for educational use only.

----

-**Developed as part of real-time embedded control coursework using dSPACE and MATLAB/Simulink.**

-git add README.md
-git commit -m "Add README with project description"